tops4u/Ram-Tester/README.md

 ## Why this tester?

-Most Arduino-based DRAM testers need 40 s or more per IC and check only basic functions.
+Most Arduino-based DRAM testers need up to 2 mins or even more for a single 41256 RAM and check only basic functions.
-This project completes a full memory, address and data-line test **in 12 s or less**.
+This project completes a full memory, address, data-line and retention time test **in 12 s or less**. (add 2.5sec if using the optional Display)
-It is one of the fastest Arduino solutions and also covers **static-column DRAMs, cell retention time and 20-pin ZIP packages**.
+It is probably the fastest Arduino solution which also covers **static-column DRAMs, cell retention time and 20-pin ZIP packages**.

 ---